kkrypt0nn/centauri/documentation/docs/troubleshooting/token-issues/README.md

 	if err != nil {
 		fmt.Println(err)
 	} else {
-		fmt.Println("Got Bot:", bot.Username+"#"+bot.Discriminator)
+       fmt.Println(fmt.Sprintf("Got bot %s with ID %s", bot.Username, bot.ID))
 	}
 }
 ```

-You should now see in the console your bot's username and discriminator.
+You should now see in the console your bot's username and ID.

 ## More issues